dylan/gameofcyvasse/_includes/rules.md

 ##The Units
 There are 10 pieces, each with their own unique abilities.
 Each player receives one of each at the start of the game to place where they wish inside of their homeland.
-All units can kill a unit of their same type or lower, and the one above it.
-The list below has the weakest units at the top progressing to the strongest.
+All pieces can kill a piece of their same type or lower, and the one above it.
+The list below has the weakest pieces at the top progressing to the strongest.

 Rabble
   : Rabble can move one space at a time.